cabana-online/Course_SARS_CoV-2/README.md

 ## General Requirements

 The course will use Google Colaboratory, which is free but requires a Google account for use.
 Google accounts are free.

+## Acknowledgments

+We thank the team responsible for developing the **SARS-CoV-2 Bioinformatics for Beginners** course, available at the repository https://github.com/WCSCourses/SARS-COV-2_B4B, whose content and resources have been essential for the creation of this tutorial.
+We also acknowledge the support of [Wellcome Connecting Science](https://www.wellcomeconnectingscience.org/) and [COG-Train](https://coursesandconferences.wellcomeconnectingscience.org/news_item/a-transformative-journey-in-global-training-online-in-a-post-pandemic-world/) in the development of the original course.

 ## Program